kani95/rock-paper-scissor/README.md

 ## Configuration
 The configuration is done with [dotenv](https://www.npmjs.com/package/dotenv).
 The config-class in `/server/src/config.ts` loads the .env file and makes the values available in the application or uses default values for `PORT=8000` and `PREFIX=/api/games`.
-View the `.env-example` file for an example of the .env file that should be created in the root directory of the project.
+View the `.env-example` file for an example of the .env file that should be created in the path `/backend/` of the project.
 Note that this is not obligatory, the application will work without it.
 ## Testing
 The testing is done with [Jest](https://jestjs.io/).
 To test the project run `npm run test`